andersrex/notesollama/README.md

 ## Usage

-Open the project in Xcode to run, or download here binary [here](https://smallest.app/notesollama).
+Open the project in Xcode to run, or download the binary [here](https://smallest.app/notesollama).

 NotesOllama assumes your have Ollama running on the default macOS port (http://localhost:11434).